 Catastrophic & Serious Injury

-Seattle Catastrophic Injury Attorneys
+Seattle Catastrophic Injury Lawyers

 Recover Damages with Our Help

-Our Seattle catastrophic injury lawyers at Tomlinson Bomsztyk Russ are prepared to help you fight for the maximum possible compensation available.
+Our catastrophic injury lawyers in Seattle at Tomlinson Bomsztyk Russ are prepared to help you fight for the maximum possible compensation available.
 Our firm is made up of litigators that will leverage our extensive knowledge and resources to deliver the results you deserve.
 We know what is at stake for you and your family.

 How Personal Injury Claims Work in Washington State